gayanSandamal/easy-numpad/README.md

 # easy-numpad
 A Fork form an original project by [Gayan Sandamal](https://github.com/gayanSandamal/easy-numpad).

-Currently it still uses JQuery, but I'm modifying the code to use only Javascript without external frameworks, in order to improve compatibility with all browsers and improve performance.
+I'm modifying the code to use only Javascript without external frameworks (_no JQuery required_), in order to improve compatibility with all browsers and improve performance.

 **Added a new feature**, when selecting an input field already valued, the value is also shown in the easy-numpad that opens.

 # How to use
 Simple add this code where you need, every time you need in your HTML page